yunju812/southeast-us-weather-api/README.md

 ## Features
 - Fetches live weather data from API
-- Displays city-wise temperature and humidity plots
+- Displays temperature and humidity plots across cities
 - Uses `.env` file for secure API key

 ## How to Run